The City of Winnipeg is going VoIP and by doing so the Winnipeg Public Service estimates they’ll be saving about $1.5 million over a five-year period.

 The transition will be phased over a year and is for approximately 4,000 landline telephones to VoIP.
 As we know the growing popularity of VoIP is increasing at the same time high-speed internet access and fiscal pressures.
 VoIP is the perfect solution for business in the sense that it adds features, modernizing at the same time reducing costs.

-Though this is not the only service Winnipeg as with VoIP since 2009 the city’s has been using VoIP in his 311 24/7 Contact Center.
-Also if we look at south of the boarder the city of South Bend, Michigan switched to VoIP in 2012.
+Though this is not the only service Winnipeg as with VoIP since 2009 the city has been using VoIP in his 311 24/7 Contact Center.
+Also if we look at the south of the border the city of South Bend, Michigan switched to VoIP phone systems back in 2012.